Can Whiplash Cause Headaches?

 • Shoulder Pain: The impact of the accident can cause pain in your shoulders, especially if your neck muscles are tense or strained.

-• Dizziness: Feeling off-balance or dizzy is common after whiplash, as the sudden movement can affect your inner ear’s system for balance.
+• Dizziness: Feeling off-balance or dizzy is common after whiplash, as the sudden movement can affect your inner ear’s balance system.

 • Fatigue: Your body might feel drained of energy as it works overtime to heal the injured tissues and muscles.